act360/laravel-esewa/README.md

 ];
 ```

-Finally, add there variable to `.env`.
+Finally, add these variable to `.env`.

 ```env
 ESEWA_MERCHANT_ID=YOUR_ESEWA_MERCHANT_ID